You can only enrol for one edition of this course.

-The resulting skills can be applied to any type of communication for any type of audience (e.g. publications, presentations, grant applications, for peers or nonprofessionals).
+The resulting skills can be applied to any type of communication for any type of audience (e.g. publications, presentations, grant applications, for peers or laymen).

-During the two full course days, you will learn the Analytic Storytelling method by applying it to your own work.
-You will receive extended feedback from the instructor and other participants on your exercises as well as on the storyline of your project.
+During the course day, you will learn the Analytic Storytelling method by applying it to your own work.
+You will receive extensive feedback from the trainer and other participants on the storyline of your project.

-Note: Without following the online module and making the preparatory assignment, you will not be able to participate.
+Note: Without following the online module and making the preparatory assignment, you will not be able to participate, so please do so.

-All the Analytic Storytelling trainers have a background in science, philosophy and storytelling.
-They combine analytic skills (clear thinking and argumentation) with experience in e.g. creative writing, animations, theater, or museum design.
-Analytic Storytelling gives training and advice at different universities and research institutes, such as Technical Univeristy Delft, University of Twente, UMC Utrecht, Maastricht University and Tilburg University.
+All the Analytic Storytelling trainers have a background in science or philosophy and storytelling.
+They combine analytic skills clear such as clear thinking and argumentation with experience in e.g. creative writing, animations, theater, or journalism.

 Arnaud Bom studied philosophy at the University of Amsterdam and creative writing at the Rietveld Academie.
 He is a copywriter and trainer specialised in storytelling, text structure and clear language.